EAFIT-AACS/assigment2-matias-martinez_samuel-orozco/README.md

 ## About this Project 🚀

-This project implements three algorithms in C++ that demonstrate the analysis and processing of a context-free grammar and its corresponding Pushdown Automaton (PDA).
+This project implements three algorithms in C++ that demonstrate the analysis and processing ofa context-free grammar and its corresponding Pushdown Automaton (PDA).
 The grammar used is:

 > **G:**
 > **S → aSb | ε**